DhruvGarg86/Institute-Management-System/README.md

 ## 19th July 2025

 ### By dhruvGarg
 - Added RichTextEditor via Syncfusion in 'Add Notice' page, to provide better text customization options.
 - The Syncfusion is using a 7 day free trial period license, and a request for permanent license is applied, if not approved, syncfusion will be removed.

+## 20th July 2025

+### By dhruvGarg
+- Created 'EditStudent' page for admin , and linked to edit action button of student display.
+- Added 'View Marks' button to list displayed on 'DisplayStudent' page.
+- Created 'StudentMarks' page for admin, to show overall marks secured by a student, includes a pie chart via Syncfusion.
+- Used PieCharts from Syncfusion to show students marks, and also can download the same.
+-